marcospaulosp10/sample_project_repo/README.md

 Run "composer install" into "backend" folder.
-Run "npn install" into frontend folder.
+Run "npm install" into frontend folder.

 I used backend into host 127.0.0.1 and port 8000.
 If you want to use a diferent one, please set up in frontend in the file at "src/components/main/axiosConfig.js"